Salesians of Don Bosco

-The Salesians of Don Bosco (SDB), formally known as the Society of Saint Francis de Sales (Societas Sancti Francisci Salesii), is a religious congregation of men in the Catholic Church, founded in 1869 by Italian priest Saint John Bosco to help poor and migrant youngsters during the Industrial Revolution.
-The congregation was named after Saint Francis de Sales, a 17th-century bishop of Geneva.
+The Salesians of Don Bosco (SDB), formally known as the Society of Saint Francis de Sales (Societas Sancti Francisci Salesii), is a religious congregation of men in the Catholic Church, founded in 1859 by the Italian priest John Bosco to help poor and migrant youth during the Industrial Revolution.
+The congregation was named after Francis de Sales, a 17th-century bishop of Geneva.

 The Salesians' charter describes the society's mission as "the Christian perfection of its associates obtained by the exercise of spiritual and corporal works of charity towards the young, especially the poor, and the education of boys to the priesthood".
 Its associated women's institute is the Salesian Sisters of Don Bosco, while the lay movement is the Association of Salesian Cooperators.

 History

 In 1845 Don John Bosco ("Don" being a traditional Italian honorific for priest) opened a night school for boys in Valdocco, now part of the municipality of Turin in Italy.
 In the following years, he opened several more schools, and in 1857 drew up a set of rules for his helpers.
+Bosco admired the simple spirituality and philosophy of kindness of Francis de Sales and established the Society of St. Francis de Sales in his honor in 1859.

-This rule was approved definitively in 1873 by Pope Pius IX as the Rule of the Society of Saint Francis de Sales.
+The rule was approved definitively in 1873 by Pope Pius IX as the Rule of the Society of Saint Francis de Sales.
 The Society grew rapidly, with houses established in France and Argentina within a year of the Society's formal recognition.
 Its official print organ, Salesian Bulletin, was first published in 1877.

 Over the next decade the Salesians expanded into Austria, Britain, Spain, and several countries in South America.
 The death of Don Bosco in 1888 did not slow down the Society's growth.
+The Salesians arrived in Mexico and established their first institution in 1892 and in 1894 arrived in Portugal.
 By 1911 the Salesians were established throughout the world, including Colombia, China, India, South Africa, Tunisia, Venezuela and the United States.

+Present day

 The Society continues to operate worldwide; in 2021, it counted 14,232 members in 1,703 houses.
-It has presences in 134 countries.
+As of 2023, Salesians are present in more than 130 countries.

 Symbols

 Coat of arms

 The Salesian coat of arms was designed by Professor Boidi.
 It was published for the first time in a circular letter of Don Bosco on 8 December 1885.
-It consist of a shining star, the large anchor, and the heart on fire to symbolize the theological virtues of Faith, Hope and Charity.
+It consists of a shining star, the large anchor, and the heart on fire to symbolize the theological virtues of Faith, Hope and Charity.
 The figure of Saint Francis de Sales recalls the patron of the society.
 The small wood in the lower part refers to the founder of the society; the high mountains signify the heights of perfection towards which members strive; the interwoven palm and laurel that enfold the shield on either side are emblematic of the prize reserved for a virtuous and sacrificial life.
 The motto Da mihi animas, caetera tolle ("Give me souls, take away the rest") is featured at the bottom.

 Logo

-The Salesian logo is made up of two superimposed images.